-The lesson that we all learned back then is that "balance" as standard of wine judgement is, in fact, a slippery slope.
+The lesson that we all learned back then is that "balance" as the standard of wine judgment is, in fact, a slippery slope.
 It doesn't exist — which is why you will always be wrong when you begin to make assumptions about what a "balanced" wine entails.

 That "everyone" included the only group that matters: consumers.
-Fact is, the vast majority of mainstream American wines (i.e., varietals such as Chardonnay, Cabernet Sauvignon, Pinot Noir, Merlot, etc.) are, in fact, easily over 14% alcohol.
+The fact is, the vast majority of mainstream American wines (i.e., varietals such as Chardonnay, Cabernet Sauvignon, Pinot Noir, Merlot, etc.) are, in fact, easily over 14% alcohol.
 Why?
 Because the vast majority of consumers prefer them that way.
-Most American consumers like "ripe fruit" qualities and full body.
+Most American consumers like "ripe fruit" qualities and a full body.

 At that time I had personally shared my own opinion with colleagues, many of them longtime friends, who happened to be on the Pursuit of Balance bandwagon: That the biggest problem was the fact that their energies were probably directed in the wrong place.
 Instead of advocating for arbitrary definitions of "balance" (in terms of levels of alcohol and fruitiness), they might be better off arguing for more useful definitions of balance — definitions having to do with the way the best wines of the world are actually grown and made.

-The idea that wines from each place have their own definitions of "sense of balance," and therefore, no one place should define what that balance should be for all the other places.
+The idea is that wines from each place have their own definitions of a "sense of balance," and therefore, no one place should define what that balance should be for all the other places.

 Popular vs. emerging "natural" styles

-America's biggest market segments are still in the areas of fuller bodied, fruit-driven wines.
+America's biggest market segments are still in the areas of fuller-bodied, fruit-driven wines.
 This is because, according to the latest statistics, more than 60% of all wine sold is grown and produced in California.
 Most of the California wines sold are designed to meet exactly what the average consumer expects out of them.
-A White Zinfandel and Moscato, for instance, should be light, fruity and sweet.
-Cabernet Sauvignons, much dryer and heavier.
+A White Zinfandel and Moscato, for instance, should be light, fruity, and sweet.
+Cabernet Sauvignons is much dryer and heavier.
 Pinot Noirs, dry yet softer, more fragrant.
 Pinot Grigios and Sauvignon Blancs, lemony tart and dry.
-Chardonnays, fuller bodied yet "buttery" soft and rounded.
+Chardonnays are fuller-bodied yet "buttery" soft, and rounded.

 There is, however, a tiny yet growing movement of "handcraft" style wineries or brands that are finding more and more commercial success by going the opposite direction — producing wines that are less predictable, sometimes achieving profiles or a "sense of balance" that are the opposite of wines made in mainstream styles.

-This is, in fact, a more "European" approach to wine production — something that might be considered unconventional by predominant American standards, but are very much mainstream in terms of European traditions.
-What's new to most of us is "old hat" across the pond.
+This is, in fact, a more "European" approach to wine production — something that might be considered unconventional by predominant American standards, but is very much mainstream in terms of European traditions.
+What's new to most of us is an "old hat" across the pond.